 Is this mandatory for everyone at Southeastern?

-It is highly recommended for all faculty, staff, and students, but will be mandatory for administrative employees beginning Fall 2019.
-A deployment schedule for administration has been published.
+It is highly recommended for all students and mandatory for employees.
+It was deployed for administrative units in Fall 2019, and will be deployed for all academic units in Spring 2020.
+A deployment schedule has been published.
 Note that the deployment schedule may be subject to change.

 Where can I obtain more information about this?